Environmental Compliance & Hazardous Materials

 3. WHEN YOU FIND SOMETHING UNEXPECTED: CONTAMINATED SOIL AND HIDDEN HAZARDS

 The asbestos and lead paint discussions above deal with known regulatory requirements that should be addressed before construction begins.
-But some environmental issues only reveal themselves during construction, and how they are handled can make or break a project.
+But some environmental issues only reveal themselves during construction, and how they are handled has a direct impact on project cost and schedule.

 Contaminated soil